1.0 Our core beliefs regarding client and user privacy and data protection

+We’re based in the UK but still subscribe to the spirit and standards outlined in the EU legislation mentioned above.
 Our website’s compliance with the above legislation, all of which are stringent in nature, means that this site is likely to be compliant with the data protection and user privacy legislation set out by many other countries and territories as well.

 The data we collect in the course of our work is more sensitive.
 We’ll cover that in Section 4.